-Don’t worry this is not a history lesson, but this is about the reasons I love Osborne House – Queen Victoria’s house Isle of Wight and why you should visit Queen Victoria’s House Isle of Wight too.
+Don’t worry this is not a history lesson, but this is about the reasons why you will love Osborne House – Queen Victoria’s house Isle of Wight and why you should visit Queen Victoria’s House Isle of Wight.

 Queen Victoria loved the Isle of Wight and was in search of a summer home for a while, then she found a piece of land with a tiny cottage on it, she demolished it and built this magnificent house.
 Queen Victoria’s house on the Isle of Wight became her beloved holiday seaside home.
 She lived here with her husband Prince Albert and her nine children.
 The beauty of the palace still stands today.